Welcome to

 • No hog hunting.It is illegal to chase, hunt, transport, or release feral hogs on Land Between the Lakes.
 Those caught are subject to citation.
 Learn more on our feral hog information webpage.

-• All trappers must possess a Hunter Use Permit and a Trapping Permit plus the appropriate state trapping license.
+• All trappers must possess a Hunter Use Permit and the appropriate state trapping license.

 • • Areas closed to hunting are also closed to trapping.